 There is a lot to consider when planning accommodation in a new country.
 The Australian Government’s Study in Australia website provides helpful tips about searching for accommodation.

-Hosts offer ongoing support and can show you around the local area including nearby facilities such as banks, post office, shops and public transport.
+Hosts offer ongoing support and can show you around the local area or orient you about nearby facilities such as banks, post offices, shops and public transport.

 CIC’s preferred homestay provider is Australian Homestay Network (AHN).